MobilePayDev/MobilePayDev.github.io/docs/payment-points-api.md

 ## Retrieve a list of payment points

-The following request retrieves information about all the payment points for a merchant account usable with Payments API.
+In order to get the details of payment points like `PaymentPointId`, you need to use Payment Points API.
+The following request retrieves information about all payment points for a merchant account usable with Payments API.

 ```bash title="Retrieve all payment points"
 curl https://api.mobilepay.dk/v1/paymentpoints \